Current Version: 2.0 - June 20, 2004

 Command Line switches: btwifiset accepts the following command line switches - which you can modify on the ExecStart line below.
 The installation shown here uses the —syslog switch to store log entries in syslog.
 This can be modified as below:

---syslog (Logs messages to syslog)
+syslog (Logs messages to syslog).

---console (Logs messages to console - this should not be used in the service file)
+console (Logs messages to console - this should not be used in the service file).

---logfile /path/to/filename.log (Logs messages to specified file using absolute path)
+logfile /path/to/filename.log (Logs messages to specified file using absolute path).

-timeout defaults to 15 minutes if —timeout x switch is not included.
+timeout x switch is not included.
 The timeout is the number of minutes that btwifiset will run after booting up if it does not receives any command from the IOS app (timeout resets to 15 min each time a command is received).
 The idea behind timeout is that a headless RPi that requires to have its wifi set-up will do this upon boot - after which the set wifi via bluetooth function is not needed, since it is then possible to ssh into the RPi using the wifi.
-Since I do not know what other bluetooth program may be running on the pi - it is prudent to shutdown btwifiset if it is not used.
+Since other bluetooth programs may be running on the pi - it is prudent to shutdown btwifiset if it is not used.

-1. Now, Create the btwifiset.service file and open it in an editor:
+- Now, Create the btwifiset.service file and open it in an editor:

 sudo touch /etc/systemd/system/btwifiset.service